 Ownership and Governance

-The airport is owned by the City of Springfield and overseen by an 11-member administrative board.
+The airport is owned by the city of Springfield and overseen by an 11-member administrative board.
 Airport Board members are appointed by the Springfield city manager, with confirmation made by the city council.

-Alison George, vice chair
+Alison George, chair

-Jim Anderson, secretary
+Jim Anderson, vice chair

-Jamie Trussell, assistant secretary
+Jamie Trussell, secretary

 Sterling Huff, Jr.

 Agenda for next board meeting:

 The airport owns and maintains the basic infrastructure: the terminal, the runways, runway lighting, navigation systems, etc. The airport is, in effect, a landlord.
 It leases space to private companies, such as airlines, rental car agencies and restaurants.